Calorique

 = ~30.0 lbs of fat

 *Based on the widely used estimate that 1 lb of body fat = ~3,500 calories.
 Actual weight loss depends on diet, metabolism, and other factors.
-Climate adjustment of +8% applied for Fargo.
+The +8% climate adjustment for Fargo is a planning estimate, not a guarantee.

 Battle Ropes Tips for Fargo's Climate